NewlineDotBlog/kalidesktop-docker/README.md

 As can be read above, the machine has full access to your home folder by default.
 Furthermore, the container runs with a lot of privileges by default.
 I am not responsible for any deleted home directories by a missed 'rm -rf /' in  an exploit you ran.
 Use with care.

+## Known issues

+* Burpsuite does not work over VNC

+Known issue, currently no known fix available (to my knowledge). **Workaround:** use x11 over ssh to run burpsuite. `ssh root@localhost -p 22000 -X`, then run burpsuite.